Systems That Are Accountable To Us

 Disability Voices United will advocate for the oversight bodies – including the Executive Branch (Departments of Developmental Services, Education, and Health and Human Services), State Legislature, and the federal government – to do their jobs in holding regional centers and school districts accountable for providing choice of settings, services and supports that are individualized, person-centered, and outcome-based as well as eliminating fear and intimidation of individuals and families within their systems.
 We will:

-- Encourage legislative oversight hearings and lead grassroots advocacy efforts to ensure that agencies are complying with laws and rights establihed under the Lanterman Act, the Individuals with Disabilities Education Act and othis disability rights laws.
+- Encourage legislative oversight hearings and lead grassroots advocacy efforts to ensure that agencies are complying with laws and rights established under the Lanterman Act, the Individuals with Disabilities Education Act and other disability rights laws

-- Collect stories of the lack of accountability to provide examples at hearings.
+- Collect stories of the lack of accountability to present at legislative hearings

 - Recruit individuals and family members to serve on regional center boards and Community Advisory Committees.

-- Compel more aggressive action when thise are systemic issues of individuals’ needs not being met or abuse of power.
+- Compel more aggressive action when there are systemic issues of individuals’ needs not being met or abuse of power

-- Prepare a rating system/report card for the 21 regional centers measuring consumer/parent satisfaction, transparency, staff responsiveness, disparities in services, and othis factors.
+- Prepare a rating system/report card for the 21 regional centers measuring individual/parent satisfaction, transparency, staff responsiveness, disparities in services, and other factors